SamWiIIiams/mail-control-panel/README.md

 Create a `.env` file at the root of the project:

 ```
-CONFIG_DIR=/app/data
+CONFIG_DIR=./data
 NEXTAUTH_SECRET=your-long-random-secret
 ```

 **Notes:**

-- `CONFIG_DIR` points to the persistent data directory inside the container.
+- `CONFIG_DIR` points to the persistent SQLite data directory inside the container.
 Keep it as-is unless you modify the Docker Compose volume.
 - `NEXTAUTH_SECRET` should be a long random string for JWT signing.
 - You can use `.env.template` as a reference for what to include in your `.env`.